larek22/BDlaw/README.md

 1. Open the **Settings** tab to review model names, Qdrant settings, and chunking parameters.
 Save any changes and optionally run the OpenAI/Qdrant tests.
 * When targeting **Qdrant Cloud**, set the Qdrant URL to the HTTPS endpoint (for example, `https://<cluster-id>.cloud.qdrant.io`) and paste the API key provided by Qdrant.
 The app enforces the API key for HTTPS endpoints, refuses to send it to `http://localhost`, and logs the exact host that will be used (`Using Qdrant endpoint: ...`).
    * The collection is automatically created (or recreated) with the correct vector dimension for the configured embedding model.
 If you switch models, re-run ingestion with **Rebuild Collection** enabled so the schema matches the new embedding size.
+   * Query settings expose both the `Top K` result size and a `Prefilter limit`, which controls how many document ids are gathered via full-text search before the dual vector searches run.
 2. Switch to the **Ingest** tab, add documents, choose whether to rebuild the collection, and click **Create Vector DB**.
 Progress appears in the log pane.
    * Ingestion normalises text into `data/staging/<corpus>/<part>/*.normalized.txt`, extracts article metadata into `*.articles.jsonl`, and writes chunk manifests under `data/chunks/.../*.chunks.jsonl` for deterministic refreshes.
    * Each article version receives a document id such as `gkrf:part3:art1110:v2024-08-08`; re-ingesting unchanged versions is idempotent, while changed versions are deleted and re-upserted by doc id.
+   * After every batch upsert the log shows the updated Qdrant point count, the delta versus the previous run, and a verification search so you can confirm vectors are persisted.
 3. After ingestion, go to the **Ask** tab, enter a question, and click **Search & Answer**.
 Answers include citations, and sources display highlighted query terms.

 ## Troubleshooting